Better-Call-Jason/llaravellama/README.md

 ## 🔍 Debugging Features

-LlaraveLlama comes with comprehensive debugging capabilities out of the box:

-## 🔍 Debugging Features

 LlaraveLlama includes comprehensive debugging capabilities that can be easily controlled through your environment settings.

 ### Enabling Debug Mode